wyattjoh/ims/README.md

     	the location on the filesystem to load images from (default "images") -listen-addr string
-    	the address to listen for new connections on (default "0.0.0.0:8080") -origin-url string
+    	the address to listen for new connections on (default "0.0.0.0:8080") -origin-cache string
+    	cache the origin resources based on their cache headers (:memory: for memory based cache, directory name for file based, not specified for disabled)
+  -origin-url string
     	url for the origin server to pull images from -timeout duration